haruue-net/srcproxy/README.md

 srcproxy
 =================

-srcproxy is a TCP only proxy protocol designed to preserve the source address of the client side.
-The proxy client of srcproxy sends source address information to the proxy server, and the proxy server will establish TCP connection to the proxy target with the original source address (with `sysctl net.ipv{4,6}.ip_nonlocal_bind=1`).
+srcproxy is a TCP-only proxy protocol aimed at preserving the source address of the client side.
+The proxy client of srcproxy sends source address information to the proxy server, and the proxy server establishes a TCP connection to the proxy destination using the original source address
+(with `sysctl net.ipv{4,6}.ip_nonlocal_bind=1`).

 ![](./docs/srcproxy.drawio.png)

-Comparing to other Layer 4 proxy, srcproxy allows you preserve the address of client side.
-For instance, providing proxy service to multiple clients and allow them has their own source prefixes.
+Compared to other Layer 4 proxies, srcproxy allows you to preserve the client-side address.
+For example, you can provide proxy service to multiple users and allow them to have their own source address space.

-Comparing to Layer 3 VPN, srcproxy let you utilize customized tools to optimize the TCP stack.
+Compared to Layer 3 VPN, srcproxy allows you to use customised tools to optimise the TCP stack.

-srcproxy only supports Linux now, as it requires iptables REDIRECT target for inbound and `net.ipv*.ip_nonlocal_bind` to bind any address in a specified prefix.
+srcproxy now only supports Linux, as it requires iptables REDIRECT target for inbound and `net.ipv{4,6}.ip_nonlocal_bind` to `bind(2)` any address in the specified prefix.

 ## Configuration